Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 He would ultimately give 40 hours’ worth of interviews to investigators, but he never divulged the names of his other victims or dates of their murders.

-Keyes said he had studied the methods of fellow serial killer Ted Bundy, whom he admired, but called BTK Killer Dennis Rader a “wimp,” for professing remorse for his killings after he was caught.
+Keyes said he had studied the methods of fellow serial killer Ted Bundy, whom he admired, but called BTK Killer Dennis Rader a “wimp,” for professing remorse for his killings after he was caught, according to the Anchorage Daily News.
 When asked why he committed his crimes, he reportedly replied, “Why not?”

 "My whole issue is to keep control of it," Keyes had told investigators as they pressed him for details.

 How Did Israel Keyes Die?

 On the night of December 1, 2012, Keyes took more control of his narrative, committing suicide with a piece of a razor he had hidden in a pencil and using bedding material to strangle himself.
 Despite being previously held in a “suicide cell,” his suicide went undetected until the following morning.
 Following his death, the FBI went public with information about his possible connection to multiple unsolved murders and appealed for people to come forward with information.
 To date, Keyes' other alleged murders and crimes have yet to be confirmed.